TICKERS: BMY, DNDN, GSK, NYSEMKT, IMV, INO, MRK, SBOTF; KLH; RBT, VICL

 Another vaccine approach is being used by Immunovaccine Inc. (IMV:TSX.V).
 This company combines seven antigens found in breast, ovarian and prostate cancers in a sustained-release formulation, rather than manufacturing patient-specific vaccines.

 Other manufacturing processes, such as those used in DNA vaccines, can design and produce "off-the-shelf" vaccines faster.
 These represent third-generation technologies.
-While no therapeutic DNA vaccine has yet been approved, both Vical (VICL:NASDAQ) and Inovio Pharmaceuticals Inc. (INO:NYSE.A) currently have therapeutic DNA vaccines in various cancer clinical trials.
+While no therapeutic DNA vaccine has yet been approved, both Vical (VICL:NASDAQ) and Inovio Pharmaceuticals Inc. (INO:NASDAQ) currently have therapeutic DNA vaccines in various cancer clinical trials.

 TLSR: How much can an adjuvant be worth to companies engaged in immune system modification—either therapeutic or preventive?